-Long periods of drought that could last for more than one consecutive year (Silva et al., 2014) are typical in this part of the Iberian Peninsula.
-The Alqueva region is characterized by a hot-summer Mediterranean climate (Csa type according to the Köppen climate classification) with a small area of semi-arid climate (BSk type).
-In summer, maximum daily air temperature ranges between 31 and 35 °C (July and August) while the record values may reach 44 °C. Winter period (December-February) in the region is relatively mild and wet with average air temperature of 10.3 °C. Nevertheless, even in January the air temperature can reach maximum value of 24 °C during long periods of stable conditions when the Azores Anticyclone settles into a favourable position.
-Seasonal rainfall normally occurs between October and May.
+Köppen climate classification) with a small area of semi-arid climate (BSk type).
+In summer, maximum daily air temperature ranges between 31 and 35 °C (July and August) while the record values may reach 44 °C. Winter period (December-February) in the region is relatively mild and wet with average air temperature of 10.3 °C. Nevertheless, even in January the air temperature can reach maximum value of 24 °C during long periods of stable conditions when the Azores Anticyclone settles in favourable position.
+Rainfall seasons normally last from October to May.
 The annual average values of the accumulated precipitation (1981-2010 normals from www.ipma.pt) registered at the weather station in Beja located 40 km away from the reservoir is 558 mm.
 Mean daily values of the incident solar radiation at the surface are about 300 Wm-2 (one of the highest in Europe) and the daily maximum in summer often may exceed 1000 Wm-2 (Iakunin et al., 2018).